Malcolm Tucker: Creation, basis and portrayals in different media

 The character is based on several figures, most notably real life Director of Communications for Prime Minister Tony Blair, Alastair Campbell, who admitted to his liberal use of profanities in the workplace.
 Capaldi later revealed that his personal preferable inspiration for the character was notorious Hollywood producers, most notably Harvey Weinstein.

-In the spin off feature film, In the Loop, Tucker, Jamie, Sam and Angela Heaney are the only four characters to stay the same from the TV series.
+In the spin off feature film, In the Loop, Tucker, Jamie, Sam and Angela Heaney are the only four characters to return from the TV series.
 In it, Tucker has to deal with an incompetent minister who has told the press that war is unforeseeable, causing more strain to the hot and delicate topic.
 Tucker is sent to be a willing and very active pawn in the efforts of a warmongering United States Assistant Secretary of State towards an intervention in the Middle East, which the British Prime Minister and American President want.
 This he does by fabricating intelligence in what could be a fictionalised version of the so-called Dodgy Dossier issued by Alastair Campbell and used by the British government to justify its involvement in the 2003 invasion of Iraq.
-Campbell, who confessed to enjoying The Thick of It and even found it "hilarious", was vocal in expressing his dislike of the film version.
+Campbell, who said he enjoyed The Thick of It and even found it "hilarious", was vocal in expressing his dislike of the film version.

 Two months after the airing of the final episode of series four, Peter Capaldi appeared on GQ magazine's front cover as Malcolm Tucker and recorded a Christmas message to fans.
 This has so far been the last appearance of the character.

-Armando Iannucci stated in 2012 that series 4 would most likely be The Thick of Its last, but could return for a few specials or something in the future.
-Following Capaldi's casting as The Doctor in Doctor Who, Iannucci revealed that the show is definitely over for good.
+Armando Iannucci stated in 2012 that Series 4 would most likely be the last for The Thick of It, but that it could return for a few specials or something in the future.
+Following Capaldi's casting as The Doctor in Doctor Who, Iannucci revealed that the show is "definitely over for good".
 He joked that he has no plans for Tucker to appear in Veep as Tucker is either dead or in prison.

 However, following Iannucci's exit from the show in 2015 and Capaldi revealing he was set to direct some episodes of the show, he revealed he would be open to appearing again.

 Tucker makes an appearance in Alan Moore and Kevin O'Neill's 2012 comic book The League of Extraordinary Gentlemen, Volume III: Century 2009, where he is seen being interviewed by the journalist Jon Snow on television.
 Iannucci, a friend of Moore's, authorised the use of the character.

 The October 2017 edition of The Big Issue, guest-edited by Iannucci, features a debate on Brexit conducted via email between Tucker and another of Iannucci's characters, Alan Partridge.